blu256/duh/README.md

 ### Conditions
 ```
-  &  if current value is zero, skip next instruction
+  &  if current value is void, skip next instruction
-  `  if current value is zero, exit
+  `  if current value is void, exit
 ```

+The following control characters are considered void values: 0 (NUL), 10 (LF), 13 (CR).

 ### Input/output
 ```